ForomePlatform/anfisa/doc/dev/rest/s_prop_stat.rst

 Description
 -----------

 The data structure is used in return values of requests :doc:`ds_stat`, :doc:`dtree_stat`, :doc:`statunits` and :doc:`statfunc`.
 It represents status report for a :term:`filtering property` applied to selected set of variants.
-In case of :term:`workspace` selection also applies to :term:`transcripts<transcript>`.
+In case of :term:`workspace` selection also applies to :term:`transcript variants<transcript variant>`.

 See discussion on :doc:`../concepts/status_report` for understanding general principle and details.